-Let the kids know that the car will be moving as long as there is civil and reasonable conversation, without bickering and fighting.
+Let the kids know that the car will be moving as long as there is a civil and reasonable conversation, without bickering and fighting.
 The moment that the fighting begins, don’t remind them to be quiet or to calm down.
 Instead, pull over at the next possible moment, and turn on the radio while sitting calmly…waiting.

-Allow them to go through whatever fighting and bickering they want to go through, until they are bored.
+Allow them to go through whatever fighting and bickering they want to go through until they are bored.
 Then wait another five minutes through the calm and quiet, and then get back on the road.
 (I call this the “auto time-out”.)

-If in the hotel or at a restaurant, simply let the kids know that the “train” will not be moving until there is peaceful and civil communications between them.
+If in the hotel or at a restaurant, simply let the kids know that the “train” will not be moving until there is peaceful and civil communication between them.
 If the kids are fighting in the morning, just ignore them and let them continue.
-If this is relatively mild, it may be better to get them into the car and use the “auto time-out” while in transit to breakfast or to the day’s activities.
+If this is relatively mild, it may be better to get them into the car and use the “auto time-out” while in transit to breakfast or the day’s activities.

 Be willing to leave any activity!
 Let your kids know in advance that any extreme behavior results in walking out and not going back.
-Don’t talk about this a lot; just make the statement up front, and then follow through.
+Don’t talk about this a lot; just make the statement upfront, and then follow through.

 Once you do this one time, you won’t have to do it again.
 Simply make sure that you use the consequence and follow through immediately.

-If two kids are behaving relatively well, and one child is out of control, then one parent can walk out with the difficult child, without discussion about the “inappropriate behavior”.
+If two kids are behaving relatively well, and one child is out of control, then one parent can walk out with the difficult child, without a discussion about the “inappropriate behavior”.
 Simply leave the activity, and wait until the rest of the family is done.

 NOTE: In situations such as Disney World or another all-day activity, it’s not necessary to walk out.
 Instead, go to a “time out” area, and allow plenty of time for the difficult child to understand that they are missing fun stuff while their siblings are enjoying it all.
 If you want to show you are really serious (and I suggest you do), go back to the car and sit there until all is calm.
 You will only have to do it once, maybe twice.
 The rest will be smooth sailing!